hummbl-dev/HUMMBL-Unified-Tier-Framework/CONTRIBUTING.md

 - Requires approval from project maintainers
 - May require multiple review rounds
-- Final decision rests with HUMMBL Systems
+- Final decision rests with HUMMBL

 ---